-1. Introduction
+3. Introduction

-The Children's Trust believes that every member of the team including volunteers and temporary staff have a responsibility to keep children safe.
-No single professional will have all of the information or complete picture of a child's needs and circumstances.
-Everyone who comes into contact with a child and family has a role in identifying concerns, sharing information and taking prompt action in order that the child receives the right help at the right time, every day.
+The Children's Trust believes that every member of the team including volunteers and temporary staff have a responsibility to keep children and vulnerable adults safe.
+No single professional will have all of the information or complete picture of a child's or vulnerable adult's needs and circumstances.
+Everyone who comes into contact with a child or vulnerable adult and their family has a role in identifying concerns, sharing information and taking prompt action in order that the child or vulnerable adult receives the right help at the right time, every day.

-This document is based upon guidance within Working Together to Safeguard Children (2015), Safeguarding children and young people intercollegiate document (2014), Adult Intercollegiate document (2016), Surrey Local Safeguarding Board Procedures and Keeping Children Safe in Education (2016)
+This document is based upon guidance within Working Together to Safeguard Children (2018), Safeguarding children and young people intercollegiate document (2014), Care Act (2014), Adult Intercollegiate document (2016), Surrey Local Safeguarding Board Procedures and Keeping Children Safe in Education (2018), Contest (the United Kingdom Strategy for Countering Terrorism 2018).